rcgsheffield/sheffield_hpc/sharc/software/development/intel_compilers.rst

 Parallel Studio Composer Edition 2017 versions
 ----------------------------------------------

-These versions of the Intel compilers were installed as part of :ref:`Intel Parallel Studio sharc_intel_parallel_studio` but can be used with or without the other Parallel Studio components.
+These versions of the Intel compilers were installed as part of :ref:`Intel Parallel Studio <sharc-intel-parallel-studio>` but can be used with or without the other Parallel Studio components.

 After connecting to the ShARC cluster (see :ref:`ssh`),  start an interactive session with the :code:`qsh` or :code:`qrsh` command then run ::